 If you want a truly wild, native (and most claim a much better tasting) berry, consider a day hike to pick native wild berries, including blackberries, as well as blueberries, salmonberries, thimbleberries, and huckleberries.
 For advice and particulars, read this article from Washington Trails Association about Berry Picking Hikes.

-You can pick the ubiquitous roadside blackberries found throughout the region in urban areas.
-There are two species you are likely to see.
-The Himalayan and the evergreen blackberry—both European species of blackberry.
-Some people have concerns about these “wild” berries, being either covered with automobile exhaust or possibly sprayed with a weed killer.
-Others state they are bland in flavor compared to commercially grown varieties.
-But many, many people pick and enjoy these “wild” berries.
+You can also pick the ubiquitous roadside blackberries found in urban areas throughout the region.
+There are two species you are likely to see: the Himalayan and the evergreen blackberry—both considered noxious weeds in most states due to their rigorous, invasive growth.
+These “wild” roadside berries can be covered with automobile exhaust or possibly sprayed with a weed killer.
+Some find them bland in flavor compared to commercially grown varieties.
+But many, many people pick and enjoy these “freeberries” for the taking along many roadsides.

 About Cranberries

-While Wisconsin produces most of the country’s cranberries, approximately one-third of the nation’s cranberry crop is produced in Washington State in Grays Harbor in Southwest Washington.
+Approximately one-third of the nation’s cranberry crop is produced in Southwest Washington State in Grays Harbor County.
 The region celebrates cranberry history and culture every October with community festivals: Events – Westport-Grayland Chamber Of Commerce and Cranberry Museum Community Events (thecranzberry.com).

 Puget Sound berry festivals